qdouble/angular-webpack-starter/README.md

 - Don’t use functions in your providers, routes or directives, export a function and then reference that function name

 ### Testing
-For unit tests, use `npm run test`.
-Code coverage results are output into coverage/ folder.
+For unit tests, use `npm run test` for continuous testing in watch mode and use `npm run test:once` for single test.
+Code coverage results are output into `coverage` folder.

-For e2e test, use `npm run e2e:server` to start a testing server for dist files (default port 4201), and use `npm run e2e` to run actual e2e test.
+For e2e tests, use `npm run e2e`.
+To run unit test and e2e test at the same time, use `npm run ci`.